uoip/KCFpy/README.md

 ### Support
-I have struggled to make this python implementation as fast as possible, but it's still 2 ~ 3 times slower than its C++ counterpart, furthermore, the use of Numba introduce some unpleasant delay when initializing tracker (***NEW:*** the problem has been resolved in [KCFnb](https://github.com/uoip/KCFnb)  by using AOT compilation), I'll be glad if you can kindly help optimize the performance.
+I have struggled to make this python implementation as fast as possible, but it's still 2 ~ 3 times slower than its C++ counterpart, furthermore, the use of Numba introduce some unpleasant delay when initializing tracker (***NEW:*** the problem has been solved in [KCFnb](https://github.com/uoip/KCFnb) by using AOT compilation), I'll be glad if you can kindly help optimize the performance.